GodwinMaina/Eccomerce/README.md

-A TtpeScript E-commerce platform that allows an admin to Create, View, Update and Delete products.
+A TpeScript E-commerce platform that allows an admin to Create, View, Update and Delete products.

 Utilises localstorage.